-Later in 2016 I had an email from a UK photographer, Lyndsey James, I’d taken a course with before.
-Lyndsey was branching out from her photography business as she had spotted a hole in the market for light weight, realistic Photo Boards.
+Later in 2016, I had an email from a UK photographer, Lyndsey James, I’d taken a course with before.
+Lyndsey was branching out from her photography business as she had spotted a hole in the market for lightweight, realistic Photo Boards.
 I ordered one of the boards straight away and wasn’t disappointed.
 The boards are a fraction of the weight of the DIY boards I’d made and easy to store – I keep them tucked in beside my desk.
 I quickly built up my collection of the boards in both the 40 and 60cm sizes.
-Some of my favorites are shown above – from top left; whitewash, splash grey, farmhouse floor, putty, marble and cement.
+Some of my favourites are shown above – from top left; whitewash, splash grey, farmhouse floor, putty, marble and cement.

 I’ve tested the boards over the last few months and you can see just some of the photographs I’ve taken above.
 Indeed, I’ve relegated all my old backdrops to the garage and just reach for a photo board when I want to take a picture now.

-Lyndsey has just released for pre-order 8 new designs and you can see my favorites in the above photo.
+Lyndsey has just released for pre-order 8 new designs and you can see my favourites in the above photo.
 From top left – merino, riviera, patisserie, sail, earl grey and antique tin tile.
-I’ve placed my order for the three in the top row and if I didn’t already have the white washed wood board I’d be tempted with the sail design also.
+I’ve placed my order for the three in the top row and if I didn’t already have the whitewashed wood board I’d be tempted with the sail design also.
 The new boards begin shipping next week so keep an eye out for those designs in my photographs moving forward.

 Watch below or in HD at YouTube.